 PRTBandsUp Breakout

-The PRT Bands indicator allows for the detection of an uptrend beginning.
-A bull trend begins when the price breaks up the high band of a descending channel.
+The PRT Bands indicator enables the detection of the uptrend beginning.
+A bull trend begins when the price breaks the high band of a descending channel.
 Here is the code for detecting the start of an uptrend.
 It checks the breakout of the high band and the channel’s bearish trend:

 LongCrossingCondition = close CROSSES OVER PRTBandsUp